jappeace/jappeaceApplication/content/authentication-in-reflex.md

 then it will keep on displaying the fired event.

 Note that `widgetHold` is slow [^dynSlow] because it modifies the DOM [^heretics].
-From my own experience, it's much better to use [dynText](https://hackage.haskell.org/package/reflex-dom-core-0.4/docs/Reflex-Dom-Widget-Basic.html#v:dynText) and [elDynAttr](https://hackage.haskell.org/package/reflex-dom-core-0.4/docs/Reflex-Dom-Widget-Basic.html#v:elDynAttr) to modify the dom/layout.
+It's much better to use [dynText](https://hackage.haskell.org/package/reflex-dom-core-0.4/docs/Reflex-Dom-Widget-Basic.html#v:dynText) and [elDynAttr](https://hackage.haskell.org/package/reflex-dom-core-0.4/docs/Reflex-Dom-Widget-Basic.html#v:elDynAttr) to modify the dom/layout.
 However, `widgetHold` is really convenient to just get values out of the events.
-I also think that
-the
-parts inside a widgetHold function don't get evaluated until the event occurs.
+I also think that the parts inside a widgetHold function don't get evaluated until the event occurs.
 This is really convenient for login.
 Now you don't have to evaluate the bulk of your app on initial page load.
 `widgetHold` and `dyn` can effectively stop large parts of your